aloualou56/alouBOT/README.md

 -protection from other player's commands

--Quiet mode in config.json file (It has 2 options "true" and "false")
+-Quiet mode in config.json file (It has 4 options to enable it "Yes" , "yes", "Y" , "true" and 5 options to disable it "false" , "Nope" , "N" , "No" , "no" )

+-It also does a check before running to see if the config's options are valid